MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 ms.reviewer: daschott
 ms.topic: conceptual
 ms.date: 08/03/2021

-#intent: As an IT Pro, I want to learn about the basic cluster and workload components of Kubernetes and how they relate to features in ASK on Azure Stack HCI.
+# Intent: As an IT Pro, I want to learn about the basic cluster and workload components of Kubernetes and how they relate to features in ASK in global Azure.
-#keyword: basic clusters workload components
+# Keyword: Kubernetes cluster architecture

 ---

-# Clusters and workloads for Azure Kubernetes Service on Azure Stack HCI
+# Kubernetes cluster architecture and workloads for Azure Kubernetes Service on Azure Stack HCI

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022 Datacenter, Windows Server 2019 Datacenter